GameFoundry/bsf/Documentation/Manuals/docs/00_User_Manuals/14_Utilities/06_math.md

 # Matrices

 Matrices can be split into two major types: @bs::Matrix3 representing a 3x3 matrix and @bs::Matrix4 representing a 4x4 matrix.
 3x3 matrices are used primarily for representing rotations, and are used similarly to quaternions.
 4x4 matrices are used to represent a complete set of transformations like scale, translation and rotation, and are the most commonly used matrix type.
-We also provide a generic @ref bs::MatrixNxM<N, M> "MatrixNxM<N, M>" template for other matrix sizes, but they come with much simpler functionality.
+We also provide a generic @bs::MatrixNxM template for other matrix sizes, but they come with much simpler functionality.

 ## Matrix3
 **Matrix3** can be initialized using Euler angles, axis/angle combination, or from a quaternion.
 It can also accept a scale factor as well as rotation.